- Diagnostic Services

 - Cancer Education

-Laryngeal Cancer Monitoring in Dallas, TX
+Laryngeal Cancer Screening in Dallas, TX

 Cancer of the larynx, also known as the voice box, is a fairly common illness that accounts for hundreds of thousands of deaths around the world each year.
 Those that survive laryngeal cancer often have lifelong detriments to their voice, ability to swallow, and overall quality of life.